Saturday, June 5, 2021

 former employees of the PLI at Seashore Trolley Museum.

-The bridge remnants on September 6, 2017, in North Gray.
+The bridge remnants as seen on September 6, 2017, in North Gray.

 The very early stages of construction for a few new houses